Top Myths About the Indy 500

 This is one of the most frequent mix-ups.

-The Indy 500 is part of the IndyCar Series, which features open-wheel, single-seat cars—very different from the stock cars used in NASCAR.
+The Indy 500 is part of the IndyCar Series, which features open-wheel, single-seat cars which is very different from the stock cars used in NASCAR.

 While both are beloved by race fans, they are completely different styles of racing.